WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-08-29-securely-deploy-application-azure-arc-with-flux-gitops.md

 date: 2022-08-29
 author: Wolfgang Ofner
 categories: [Kubernetes, Cloud]
-tags: [GitOps, Azure Arc, Flux, Kubernetes]
+tags: [GitOps, Azure Arc, Flux, Kubernetes, Kustomize]
 description: Azure Arc allows developers and administrators to implement a simple but secure GitOps process with the Flux extension.
 ---

 Azure Arc allows developers and administrators to implement a simple but secure GitOps process with the Flux extension.

-[My last post](/XXX) explained how you can use Kustomize to create configuration files for your Kubernetes cluster and applications and today I will use Flux to deploy these configurations to an on-premises k3s cluster.
+[My last post](/manage-kubernetes-resources-with-kustomize) explained how you can use Kustomize to create configuration files for your Kubernetes cluster and applications and today I will use Flux to deploy these configurations to an on-premises k3s cluster.

 This post is part of ["Azure Arc Series - Manage an on-premises Kubernetes Cluster with Azure Arc"](/manage-on-premises-kubernetes-with-azure-arc).